These are just my solutions: no guarantees they are correct!

 If this superset (of all sets that don't contain themselves) contains

-itself, then it shouldn't, and visa versa.
+itself, then it shouldn't, and vice versa.

 Manhole Covers